Matcha Market Size and Share Forecast Outlook 2025 to 2035

 Semi-Annual Market Update

-The below table presents a comparative assessment of the variation in CAGR over six months for the base year (2024) and current year (2025) for the global matcha industry.
-This analysis reveals crucial shifts in performance and indicates revenue realization patterns, thus providing stakeholders with a better vision of the growth trajectory over the year.
+The table below presents a comparative assessment of the variation in CAGR over six months for the base year (2024) and current year (2025) for the global matcha industry.
+This analysis reveals crucial shifts in performance and indicates revenue realization patterns, thereby providing stakeholders with a clearer understanding of the growth trajectory over the year.
 The first half of the year, or H1, spans from January to June.
 The second half, H2, includes the months from July to December.

 Particular Value CAGR